by Josh Davis, on Oct 26, 2021 5:36:47 PM

 - Family Medical Leave Act - $166

 As an employer, labor laws should not be viewed as concessions or limitations, but as the road map to unlocking employees' potential without.
 When employees are less concerned about their safety, being subject to discrimination, or getting fair wages, they'll be happier and more productive.
-This will, in turn, help employers accelerate company growth.
+This, in turn, should help employers accelerate company growth.